alauda/captain/README.md

 ## Features
 * HelmRequest and Release CRD, namespace based
-* Multi cluster support
+* Multi cluster support based on [https://github.com/kubernetes/cluster-registry](https://github.com/kubernetes/cluster-registry)
-* Dependency check for HelmRequest
+* Dependency check for HelmRequest (between HelmRequests)
 * `valuesFrom` support, also use ConfigMap or Secret to store values
-* `kubectl apply` like resource manipulation，no more resource conflict
+* `kubectl apply` like resource manipulation，no more resource conflict and CRD management issues

 ## Quick Start